The Hypnotist's Love Story

 The Hypnotist's Love Story is a 2011 novel by Australian author Liane Moriarty.
-It tells the story of Ellen O’Farrel, a hypnotherapist, who becomes involved with a widower being stalked by his ex-girlfriend.
+It tells the story of Ellen O'Farrel, a hypnotherapist, who becomes involved with a widower who is being stalked by his ex-girlfriend Saskia, with whom he and his son Jake lived together for three years.
 The book is Moriarty's fourth novel.

 Reception

 The novel received mostly positive reviews.
 About the novel, the Kirkus Reviews wrote "Amazingly, the effervescent comedy and troubling melodrama combine to create a satisfying beach read, escapist but not unintelligent."

-Film adaptation
+Television adaptation

 In 2019 ABC ordered a pilot based on the novel, with Heather Graham set to star in the series and Katie Wech set to write.